ulrichmabou/openai-apis-notes/README.md

 # openai-apis-notes
-Notes, endpoints and sample test responses for the OpenAI APIs
+Notes, endpoints and sample test responses for the OpenAI APIs.